krishnanlab/Expresto/README.md

 ### Citation
 If you use this work, please cite:
-`To be added later`
+**A flexible, interpretable, and accurate approach for imputing the expression of unmeasured genes**
+Nucleic Acids Research, 48:e125 https://doi.org/10.1093/nar/gkaa881

 ### Authors
 Christopher A Mancuso#, Jake Canfield#, Deepak Singla, Arjun Krishnan*

-/# These authors are joint first authors, and /* general correspondence should be addressed to AK at arjun@msu.edu.
+>\# These authors are joint first authors.
+>\* General correspondence should be addressed to AK at arjun@msu.edu.

 ### Funding
 This work was primarily supported by US National Institutes of Health (NIH) grants R35 GM128765 to AK and in part by MSU start-up funds to AK and NIH F32 Fellowship F32GM134595 for CM.